 Any motion for a continuance from the Superior Court calendar for reasons arising before the close of business on the Friday preceding the first day of the session shall be made, with notice to all opposing counsel or unrepresented parties, in writing if possible, to the Office of the Senior Resident Superior Court Judge.
+The Senior Resident Superior Court Judge shall rule on these motions.
 Motions for continuances may be directed to the Presiding Judge only for reasons arising after the close of the business day on the Friday preceding the first day of the session.